Skip to main content

 Interchain gas payments are facilitated by InterchainGasPaymaster (IGP) smart contracts.

-These contracts expose the InterchainGasPaymaster interface, which allow users to pay the relayer with native tokens on the origin chain to cover the costs of delivering a message on the destination chain.
+These contracts expose the InterchainGasPaymaster interface, which allow message senders to pay the relayer with native tokens on the origin chain to cover the costs of delivering a message on the destination chain.

 Each InterchainGasPaymaster contract corresponds to exactly one relayer.
 You can find addresses of the Abacus Works' relayer under addresses